zepheira/bibframe-scribe/README.md

 editing may differ from initial creation due to the use of URIs instead of more user-friendly labels.

+You can also use the search utility to do a typeahead find for locally stored resources labelled by a title or a label property.

 Load Data
 =========